BBS-Lab/nova-permission/README.md

 ]
 ```

-You may generate permission from the permission builder tool with the `Generate permission` button or the Artisan command:
+You may generate permission from the permission builder tool with the `Generate permissions` button or the Artisan command:

 ```bash
 php artisan nova-permission:generate